I am an fully qualified and accredited counsellor, registered with the British Association of Counselling and Psychotherapy (MBACP Accred).

 I hope that by creating this relationship based on warmth, respect and trust, you will be able to feel that I understand what it is like to walk and live in your shoes and that this can help you to begin to heal and find more positive ways forward.

-As well as offering both face to face therapy in South Coulsdon (based in the south of the Borough of Croydon, near Purley) and online counselling services, I have also worked in the charity sector managing several mental health projects, including a community-based service for people with depression as well as a peer support project for people using NHS services.
+As well as my private practice, I have worked in the charity sector managing several mental health projects, including a community-based service for people with depression as well as a peer support project for people using NHS services.
 I am currently working for a local youth charity where I am responsible for innovation and development, which means I am always looking for new types of services that can help people get the help they need in a way which is flexible, friendly, convenient and accessible.